Diamante-Smith/osticket-prereqs/README.md

 - For new root password, just type in the word "root" for both to keep everything simple for this project, write this down on a notepad as well for later

-- Click Next, then Execute on the 2 check marked bubbled options that will automatically appear
+- Click Next, then Execute on the 2 check-marked bubbled options that will automatically appear